 HOW FREE WALKING TOUR SAO PAULO WORKS?

-- Usually, the way that works, you check the meeting point and time of meetings on their Official websites.
-Click < HERE > .
+- Usually, the way that works, you check the meeting point and time of meetings on their Official websites, as per the Sao Paulo Free Walking Tour for example < Click HERE > .

 - Depending on the city, sometimes is necessary to book in advance, but often, as in the case of the São Paulo Free walking tour, it was not mandatory, you just show up at the place and 15 minutes before the time to start indicated by their Official Website;